preservim/vimux/README.md

 By default, when you call `VimuxRunCommand` vimux will create a 20% tall horizontal pane under your current tmux pane and execute a command in it without losing the focus on vim.
 Once that pane exists, whenever you call `VimuxRunCommand` again the command will be executed in that pane.
 A frequent use case  is wanting to rerun commands over and over.
 An example of this is running the current file through rspec.
 Rather than typing that over and over `VimuxRunLastCommand` will execute the last command called with `VimuxRunCommand`.

-Other auxiliary functions and the ones talked about above can be found below with full descriptions and example key bindings for your vimrc.

 ## Installation

 With **[vim-bundle](https://github.com/preservim/vim-bundle)**: `vim-bundle install preservim/vimux`